About

 Comfortable with differences and life on the margins;

-Committed to social justice, equity, and change.
+Committed to social justice, equity, inclusion, and change.

 Personally...

-a wife, a mother, and a grandmother raised in a secure and loving family;
+a wife, a mother, and a grandmother.

-educated in the South in the 1950s and 60s and New England in the 1990s.
+I was raised in the South in the 1950s and ‘60s,

 as chronicled in my recent memoir,